Manchester, North West

 Salford & Chapel Street

-Just across the river, Salford's music scene has its own identity — grittier, more DIY, and less polished than the Northern Quarter.
+Just across the river, Salford's music scene has its own identity, grittier, more DIY, and less polished than the Northern Quarter.
 The Eagle Inn and smaller independent venues book emerging rock and punk acts.
 Lower fees but great audiences who come specifically for the music.
 A good place to build a following before stepping up to bigger city-centre rooms.

 Not all platforms are created equal.
 Here's how they compare for working artists.

-Platform Comparison — Artist's View
+Booking Platforms — Artist's View

-What matters when you're the one looking for gigs.
+What matters when you're the one trying to land the gig.

 Feature GigXchange Encore GigPig Alive Network Lemonrock

-How to Get Gigs on GigXchange
+How to Get Gigs on GIGXCHANGE

 1. Build your profile